yauswand/UnityRuntimeTransforms-PlaybookTechnicalTask/README.md

 The project is a simple drag and drop and object manipulation application.
 The application repurposes scripts and prefabs for 3D Transform controls from CaptainHillman/UnityTools for this technical task.
 It has a 3D menu panel and scale, translate and rotate controls in runtime for the spawned objects.

 Instructions to use controls included in game.

+Drag and Drop objects from the menu.

+The camera has a simple controller script.

 Use left mouse click on object to turn on gizmo and right mouse click to turn off gizmo.

 ## Credits